Food Project Attorney

 His docket consists of constitutional, consumer, worker, and environmental cases.

 Of particular note, he is lead counsel in two of the “Ag-gag” cases—a series of challenges to state laws that penalize investigations of factory farming.
 In that role, he secured the first appellate court decision holding that those investigations are protected by the First Amendment, and obtained a judgment striking down portions of the Wyoming Ag-Gag statutes.

 David also represents ranchers, farmers, and consumers who are being exploited by corporate consolidation in the food industry.
 For example, he represents the nation’s largest association of independent ranchers in suits concerning the advertising and labeling of beef.
 And, he is counsel in two antitrust cases on behalf of poultry growers against Tyson and other integrators.

 David speaks regularly on the legal and structural barriers to a more fair, transparent, and equitable food system.
-He also serves as an Adjunct Professor at Vermont Law School, where he teaches on food justice, and as an Adjunct Professor at Georgetown University Law Center, where he teaches on the procedural and strategic considerations in complex civil litigation.
+He also served as an Adjunct Professor at Vermont Law School, where he taught on food justice, and is currently an Adjunct Professor at Georgetown University Law Center, where he teaches on the procedural and strategic considerations in complex civil litigation.